Guidelines: Guest Editors for Special Volumes

 To consult our Style Sheet, click here.

-If unpublished manuscript copy is involved (from a public records office or private estate archive), then the guest editor is responsible for making sure copies of that manuscript (electronic preferred) and copies of the essays using such manuscript sources are sent to the journal's paleographer for checking transcriptions.
+If unpublished manuscript copy is involved (from a public records office or private estate archive), then the guest editor is responsible for making sure copies of that manuscript (electronic preferred) and copies of the essays using such manuscript sources are sent to the journal's paleographer for transcription checking, following acceptance and prior to copyediting.
 Each author must secure permissions for using private archival material, as required.

 If the issue is to include book reviews (June issue), the guest editor must make sure that there is room for at least 10-12 book reviews (approximately 40 pages).
 The total page count for the issue is not to exceed 200 pages (approx 100,000 words).
-If the guest editor believes that the total page count either might approach the maximum allowable or might be far enough under that number to accommodate extra book reviews, she or he should consult with the journal's book review editor to ensure that the issue's length is close to but does not exceed 200 pages.
+If the guest editor believes that the total page count either might approach the maximum allowable or might be far enough under that number to accommodate extra book reviews, they should consult with the journal's book review editor to ensure that the issue's length is close to but does not exceed 200 pages.
 If the special issue is a December issue, then ‘Issues in Review’ will not be included, unless there is a specific issue within the special issue that warrants a section of short essays or notes on that sub-topic.
-The guest editor will make that decision, in consultation with the editors of the journal.
+The editors of the journal will make this decision, in consultation with the guest editor.